korea-choi/uftrace-tutorial-for-LSM-tree/README.md

 ```
 ## LevelDB/RocksDB with [YCSB-cpp](https://github.com/ls4154/YCSB-cpp/)
 Yahoo!
 Cloud Serving Benchmark([YCSB](https://github.com/brianfrankcooper/YCSB/wiki)) written in C++.
-This is a fork of [YCSB-C](https://github.com/basicthinker/YCSB-C) with following changes.
+This is a fork of the [YCSB-C](https://github.com/basicthinker/YCSB-C) with the following changes.

- * Easy to bind with LevelDB, RocksDB, LMDB
+ * Easy to bind with LevelDB, RocksDB and LMDB
  * Make Zipf distribution and data value more similar to the original YCSB
- * Status and latency report during benchmark
+ * Status and latency reports during benchmark

 **1. Download YCSB-cpp**